Optimal correction of independent and correlated errors: Code optimisation

-An exhaustive search of the parameter space of the above model shows that choosing a code different from the standard (\ref{dephcode}) can improve performance whenever $\gamma_3>\gamma_1,\gamma_2$, and that in fact in this regime the decay profile always converges to the performance exhibited by the code \footnote{Note that the other two permutations of these codes also produce optimal behaviour: They contain different violating Kraus combinations but the same corresponding probability combinations.
-In all cases where $\gamma_3<\gamma_1,\gamma_2$, no unitary transformation can improve upon the original single-qubit-correcting code, making this the optimum in that regime.} $P'_3=|0++\rangle\langle 0++|+|1--\rangle\langle 1--|$.
 Interestingly, qubit rotations such as this were also found to improve robustness for the noisy evolution of graph states in another context \cite{AolitaAcin2010}.
 For this new optimal code, the Kraus combinations that contribute to violation of (\ref{PEEP}) for the full channel are the following elements in $\Lambda_{ij}$: $E_0^\dagger E_1$, $E_2^\dagger E_4$, $E_3^\dagger E_5$ and $E_6^\dagger E_7$.
 Since this means there are no violating pairs with probabilities $p_0p_2$ or $p_0p_3$, such a code satisfies (\ref{PEEP}) completely for zero or double, and separately zero and triple errors (e.g. if the channel contains no errors on single qubits).

-By substituting the corresponding probabilities from Table \ref{zchannel} we find $\delta_c=2(\sqrt{p_0 p_1}+2\sqrt{p_1 p_2}+\sqrt{p_2 p_3})$ for the new code.
-By comparing expressions for the two codes we thus construct an inequality which dictates their regimes of optimality:
+By substituting the corresponding probabilities from Table \ref{zchannel} we find $\delta_c=\frac14 p_0 p_1+ \frac12 p_1 p_2+ \frac14 p_2 p_3$ for the new code.
+By comparing expressions for the contributions to $\Lambda_{ij}$ in (\ref{PEEPe}) for the two codes, we can thus construct an inequality which dictates their regimes of optimality:

-When the inequality is satisfied the code $P'_3$ can improve upon the original code.
-From this inequality it is again possible to confirm that rates $\gamma_3>\gamma_1,\gamma_2$ yield improvement of the entanglement decay within the decay lifetime, and we provide an example plot of the improvement in Figure~\ref{Fig:0.2_0.2_1Plots} with the choice of rates $\gamma_1=\gamma_2=0.2\gamma_c$, $\gamma_3=\gamma_c$ (for convenience an indication of the corresponding probability evolution is given in Table \ref{probEv} in the appendix).
+When the inequality (\ref{3ineq}) is satisfied the code $P'_3$ is expected to improve upon the original code.
+As shown in Appendix \ref{Sec:AppFid}, the fidelity bound Eq.~(\ref{eta}) agrees in that recommendation.
+The improvement of $P'_3$ as compared to $P_3$ is exemplified in Figure~\ref{Fig:FidBound}, where $\eta$ (as defined in Eq.~(\ref{eta})) is displayed as a function of time for the specific rates $\gamma_1=\gamma_2=0.2\gamma_c$, $\gamma_3=\gamma_c$; the corresponding time-dependent probabilities $p_i$ are given in Table \ref{probEv} in Appendix \ref{App:tPlots}.

-This plot confirms both significant improvement in entanglement preservation and also demonstrates the optimality of the alternative code which converges on the optimised result.
-The inset is a plot of $\delta_c$, defined in (\ref{fn}), showing that the steepness of the slope reduces for the optimal code, in accordance with the correlation with the rate of entanglement decay demonstrated in Figure~\ref{Fig:Correlation}.
+The achieved improvement in the fidelity bound confirms that minimizing $\delta_c$ indeed permits the identification of optimal codes.